 Campus Life Programs: Campus Life programs are designed to provide students with a range of opportunities to enhance their quality of life.
 October is National Substance Abuse Prevention Month, a time in which educational programs will be offered to employees and students.
 Additionally, during the month of April, programs will be presented in support of Alcohol Awareness Month.
 Programs will be delivered through various venues to include campus life activities, lectures, educational materials, and films/documentaries.

-Counseling Services: A counseling staff comprised of a life coach and career coach are available to work with students who have concerns with drug and alcohol related matters.
+Counseling Services: The UCC Life Coach is available to work with students who have concerns with drug and alcohol related matters.
 Where necessary, appropriate referrals are made to community agencies for more in-depth treatment.

 Umpqua Community College provides crisis intervention and referral services for students and employees who present issues with alcohol use and abuse.
-These services are provided through Reliant Behavioral Health (RBH) for employees and the UCC Health and Wellness Center for students.
+These services are provided through Reliant Behavioral Health (RBH) for employees and the UCC Life Coach for students.

-The College will provide education and awareness programs that will address the affects and dangers of alcohol abuse.
-These programs will be offered at the main UCC campus during 2017-2018 and will vary during that academic year.
+The College provides education and awareness programs that address the affects and dangers of alcohol abuse.
+These programs are offered at various times throughout the academic year at the main UCC campus.
 Off-campus locations are encouraged to attend these events.

 If someone needs assistance because of alcohol and/or drug use, UCC provides access and information for faculty, staff, and students.
 These programs provide education, consultation, assessment, counseling, and referral support in a professional environment that respects individual confidentiality and promotes health education.
 UCC faculty and staff may utilize the Employee Assistance Program (EAP) through Reliant Behavioral Health at 866-750-1327; www.MyRBH.com.
-UCC s faculty and staff may access information through the UCC Wellness Center on campus or at (541) 440-7900.
+UCC s faculty and staff may access information through Counseling Services on campus or at (541) 440-7900.